Balancing a Fly Rod and Reel

-Finally, I put a big reel on there that weighed approximately 10.7 ounces which included attached line and backing — this is on the heavy end for a 7 weight rod.
-You can see the balance point has now shifted a little bit closer to the reel.
+Finally, I attached a big reel (with line and backing) that weighed approximately 10.7 ounces—on the heavy side for a 7-weight rod.
+You can see the balance point has now shifted closer to the reel.

 Some like using a heavier reel to move the balance point back down the handle a bit, just like in the picture directly above.
-This can be common with heavier line weight rods or those rods that are more tip-heavy with no reel attached.
-I get the theory here, but putting on a beefier reel to shift the balance point in this manner also adds to the overall heft of the setup which some anglers may be more sensitive to than others.
+This can be common with rods of heavier line weights or with those that are more tip heavy.
+I get the theory here, but putting on a beefier reel to shift the balance point in this manner also adds to the overall heft of the setup, which some anglers may be more sensitive to than others.

-Most reels that are in the average to lightweight range for a given size generally work fine for me.
-With that said, I usually gravitate to lighter-than-average reels, especially when matching to a shorter, lighter rod and/or one of a smaller line weight.
-Starting with any rod that feels good from the get-go and pairing it with a lightweight reel equals a very enjoyable setup to fish with!
+Most reels that are in the average-to-lightweight range for a given size generally work fine for me.
+With that said, I often gravitate to reels on the lighter end of the spectrum, especially when matching to shorter and/or particularly lightweight rods.
+Starting with any rod that feels great from the get-go and pairing it with a lightweight reel equals a very enjoyable setup to fish with!

 Don't stress about balance so much and go fishing!